 Strange, he hadn’t remembered that incident for years.
 Like so many other things it had become an often repeated family anecdote of children’s foolishness versus adult bravado, told so often that it was almost as if it had happened to someone else.
 But it hadn’t.
 He had flashbacks of the dread and also the lightness as he gave up fighting for his life and accepted what was happening to him.
 He hadn’t been in a pool since.

 Egon tried to put more pieces into the picture but couldn’t.
 Had he slipped?
 Who was the man who had pulled him out?
 His younger sister had started wailing and thus alerted the partying adults indoors.
 He’d been told the rescuer was a neighbour, but couldn’t put a face to him.

 To distract himself from unwanted thoughts, he rolls a slim cigarette trying to make the tobacco last as long as possible.
 He needed another cash-in-hand job but even coffee shops now were asking for the National Insurance Number.

 Inhaling deeply, Egon feels forlorn.
 There were definite advantages to being single, but right now he couldn’t think of any.

 Needing to do something, anything, he takes out his phone, scrolls through the images and deletes every single picture of Deborah.
 Instantly he feels better.
 If only the past was as easy to bin.

-He remembers the picture he took of Gilda in the old lady’s home, a sneaky act he committed while the old lady fluffed up one of her crocheted pillows.
+He comes across the picture he took of Gilda in the old lady’s home, a sneaky act he committed while the old lady fluffed up one of her crocheted pillows.
 He enlarges it and spots a date.
 It must have been taken with one of these cheap cameras which put the date in the right hand corner unless you disabled that function.
 He could clearly read 03/05/2007.
 That was nine years ago.
 How old do dogs get?
 And what kind of breed was she anyway?
 She seemed young and full of optimism, but definitely not a puppy anymore.
-While in the picture he took after the Kingsland Road incident she looked skinny and buffeted by life, not to mention death.
+Compared to the picture he took after the Kingsland Road incident she looked skinny and buffeted by life, not to mention death.

 Gilda, for Dog’s sake, what had happened to you?